eltonokada/disbursements/README.md

 # README

-seQura provides e-commerce shops with a flexible payment method that allows shoppers to split their purchases in three months without any cost.
+Provider provides e-commerce shops with a flexible payment method that allows shoppers to split their purchases in three months without any cost.
 In exchange, seQura earns a fee for each purchase.

-When shoppers use this payment method, they pay directly to seQura.
-Then, seQura disburses the orders to merchants with different frequencies and pricing.
+When shoppers use this payment method, they pay directly.
+Then, disburses the orders to merchants with different frequencies and pricing.

 This challenge is about implementing the process of paying merchants.